-This program is based on the belief that music is a basic skill of life like walking and talking, and that all children can learn to sing in tune, keep a beat, and participate with confidence and pleasure.
+Our belief is music is a basic skill of life like walking and talking, and that all children can learn to sing in tune, keep a beat, and participate with confidence and pleasure.
 Classes emphasize actual musical experiences instead of concepts about music, and introduce children to the pleasures of making music rather than passively listening to it from tapes, CDs, or television.

 Early childhood educators recommend mixed-age groupings for social development as well, and the mixture of adults and children creates a family-style gathering where music making is shared through participation rather than performance.
+The older children enjoy and benefit from being leaders and interacting with the younger children.
+And, in the case of siblings, music becomes an activity they can share together at home even when there is a big age difference.
 This environment facilitates children learning through play and immersion, and parents learn to recognize different stages of musical development and to foster their children's growth.
 There are nine different song collections, which means a family could take classes for three years without repeating a collection.